*Magnify*

 ~

 Summer passed slowly, followed by winter, then spring.
 The jagged pain of losing William became a deep, dull ache.
 Patience would have no one, see no one, though her mother had commanded, then begged.
 The consolations from her friends became silence, then avoidance.
 The bridesmaid gowns were left unfinished, and the would-be groom's family, friends of her parents since childhood, became distant and cold.
 Summer had come again when Patience finally began to feel again.
 A day came when Agnes, with grim determination, invited Patience to her sitting room to hear her cousin play the piano, and Patience did not decline.
-She began to walk again, began to breathe.
-That was when her mother began to insist she attend the ball.
+She began to walk again, and began to breathe.
+That was when her mother first insisted she attend the ball.

 Patience might be patient, but her mother was nothing less than stubborn.
 Between her demands and Agnes's cajoling, Patience found herself, one year after the great tragedy, surrounded by subtle music and soaring beauty.